-- Functions implemented in C can be called from SystemVerilog; such functions are referred to as external functions. - Functions implemented in SystemVerilog and specified in export declarations can be called from C; such functions are referred to as exported functions.
+- Functions implemented in C and given import declarations in SystemVerilog can be called from System-Verilog; such functions are referred to as imported functions. - Functions implemented in SystemVerilog and specified in export declarations can be called from C; such functions are referred to as exported functions.